 - Signals should not be so large that they overload the input - check the manufacturer’s specification if in doubt.

-RF frequency counters are a widely used piece of test instrumentation.
+RF frequency counters are a widely used piece of electronics test instrumentation.
 They are used for many RF measurements.
 Although Spectrum analyzers are also able to make frequency measurements, and todays analyzers can take very accurate readings, RF frequency counters are relatively cheap and provide measurements that are equally accurate or more accurate.
+They are widely used as bench test equipment.